adriana-guillen/Text-Analytics-VOC/README.md

 ## 📢 License

 This project is shared for professional and portfolio purposes only.
-All content is fictionalized and does not reflect actual customer data.
+All data is fictionalized and does not reflect actual enterprise or customer data.